thebinarysearchtree/flyweight/README.md

 # Flyweight
 An ORM for SQLite and NodeJS.
-Flyweight is different from other ORMs in that it combines a very simple API for performing basic operations, with the ability to create SQL queries that are typed and automatically mapped to complex object types.
+Flyweight combines a very simple API for performing basic operations, with the ability to create SQL queries that are typed and automatically mapped to complex object types.

 The following examples are based on a hypothetical UFC database with the following structure: